 The attribute split for the Elementalist build is 300 INT, 200 CON

 This split allows for some extra HP and survivability while maintaining a high amount of damage.
 If you feel comfortable using your dodge, Ice Gauntlet abilities, and Burnout for survivability, you can change the split to 350 INT and 150 CON.
-It is not recommended to go lower than 150 Consitution in PVP, as you will lose your Crit Resistance and become an easy target for burst damage.
+It is not recommended to go lower than 150 Consitution in PVP, as you will lose the bonus Crit resistance from the 150 CON perk.

 In this Section of the Elementalist New World Ice Gauntlet Build, we will break down what equipment you will use.
 This includes armor and weapon perks and equip weight